olga-od-ua/hello_ireland/README.md

 # PRESENT AND FUTURE FEATURES
 ## Implemented Features

+Implemented features are presented in the [THE SCOPE PLANE](#the-scope-plane-table) in the column related to the first release.
+Below are some notes about the existing features.

 - REVIEWS.
 Any Site User can leave a review (or several reviews) on any product.
-There is no editing available in order to capture the thoughts of that specific reviewer at the time of the review and avoid having users to edit minor details of their reviews thus confusing other Site Users with contradicting information.
+There is no editing available in order to capture the thoughts of that specific reviewer at the time of the review and avoid having users to edit some details of their reviews thus confusing other Site Users with contradicting information.
 Users, however, are allowed to delete their own reviews entirely.
 Every product details page displays all the reviews, the rating given at the time of the review, the review message, the date and the reviewer's username.
+It is understood that at when the is a considerable number of reviews is stored, it will be rather unreadable so the presentation of the review will have to be changed to a differently styled section with pagination.
+It is also known that it is not practical or safe to allow a user to leave as many reviews as they like.

 ### Future Features